AndWass/p0443/docs/a_laymans_understanding.md

 In the executors proposal, senders are the functions that will be run.
 Unlike normal functions, senders don't just have a single "return" value, they have (up to) 3: `value`, `error` and `done`.
+And they don't have to return their valules immediately.

 Conceptually a sender can be seen as a function with the signature `result_channels sender_function();`.

-In the
-executor proposal these are called _channels_, and are not returned from the receiver in the classical sense.
+In the executor proposal these are called _channels_, and are not returned from the receiver in the classical sense.

 The `value` channel can contain any number of values (depending